sevmorris/macback-m1/README.md

-# To set up a new macOS machine
+# Steps to set up a new macOS machine

 1) Run strap using either of the following methods: